Storing and retrieving data with dictionaries

 }

-In this dictionary, you can't duplicate a key.
-The value here is unimportant; it's traditional to use true, but you could use null, 0, or any other value.
+We chose true here for the value, but it is unimportant; while it's traditional to use true, but you could use null, 0, or any other value.
 We're only interested in the keys.

 In some programming languages, an array with unique values is called "a set".
 In Godot, there are no sets, so we make do with dictionaries.